Mike-Ostrowka/Trivia-With-Friends/README.md

 # Project Overview

-Pictures of some activities shown below
+Pictures of some parts of the UI shown below:

 ## Main Menu
 <p align="center">